The Chrome User Experience Report provides user experience metrics for how real-world Chrome users experience popular destinations on the web.

 For example, the above shows a sample record from the Chrome User Experience Report, which indicates that 12.3% of page loads had a “first paint time” measurement in the range of 1000-1200 milliseconds when loading “http://example.com” on a “phone” device over a ”4G”-like connection.
 To obtain a cumulative value of users experiencing a first paint time below 1200 milliseconds, you can add up all records whose histogram’s “end” value is less than or equal to 1200.

-The Chrome User Experience Report is provided as a public dataset on Google BigQuery.
-To access the dataset, you’ll need a Google account and a Google Cloud Project: refer to our step by step guide and the guided tour of how to query the dataset.
+The Chrome User Experience Report is provided as a public project on Google BigQuery.
+To access the project, you’ll need a Google account and a Google Cloud Project: refer to our step by step guide and the guided tour of how to query the project.

 Analysis tips & best practices